spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/introduction.md

 If none of those fit the bill, Media Library Pro supplies you with a number helpers to build your own components.

+In this video, you'll see a quick overview of the package.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wdav5rXMlRE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Want to see more videos like this?
+Check out our [free video course on how to use Laravel Media Library](https://spatie.be/videos/discovering-laravel-media-library).

 ## Dive in

 All components upload media to the server with the same API.
 Before you dive into the frontend, read our server guide.